ufal/UMR/doc/eventive-concepts.md

 - **??** states in modification ... either without any mapping OR, contrary to the guidelines, as eventive concepts (being tall)

 **(4) ENTITIES in modification or reference:**
-- entities in reference (proototypical)
+- entities in reference (prototypical)
   - **??** for generic mention  (*the sharp **thorns***) ... what to do with them?
   - **OK** for specific mentions (***Barack Obama***)
 - entities in modification